Why is this important?

 What is the habitual residence test

 - you have a right to reside in the UK.
-This means you have a legal right to live here and claim certain benefits
+This means you have a right to live here, and

-- you intend to settle in the UK, Isle of Man, Channel Islands or Ireland and make it your home for the time being.
+- you intend to settle in the UK, Isle of Man, Channel Islands or Ireland (the Common Travel Area) and make it your home for the time being.
 This is known as habitual residence.

 What benefits does the test apply to?

-If you're subject to immigration control, you can't claim benefits.
+If you're a non-EEA and non-UK national you may be subject to immigration control and you can't normally claim benefits.
 Making a claim may affect your right to stay in the UK.

 - need permission to enter or remain in the UK but don't yet have it